The 2018 Chevrolet Camaro ZL1 1LE: Extreme ‘650 Usable Horsepower And Wicked Track Capacity’

 24 Hours Of Le Mans: Porsche Bags 3rd Straight Win, Cements Title As Most Successful Team With 19 Victories

-The Chevrolet Camaro ZL1 1LE will get an estimated 14 miles per gallon in the city and 20 on the highway, so no, this Chevrolet isn’t energy-efficient, but the 2018 Camaro ZL1 1LE is still quite a ride according to Jon Wong of Road Show.
+The Chevrolet Camaro ZL1 1LE will get an estimated 14 miles per gallon in the city and 20 on the highway, so no, this Chevrolet isn’t energy-efficient, but the 2018 Camaro ZL1 1LE is still quite a ride, according to Jon Wong of Road Show.

 “However, for most extreme Chevy Camaro yet built, with 650 usable horsepower and wicked track capabilities, the ZL1 1LE’s price of admission doesn’t seem too far-fetched.”